 - Your divorce occurred 2 years ago or longer; or, your ex is already claiming benefits

 If you meet all of these conditions, you’ll set up an appointment with the SSA.
-They will help you determine how you get the higher benefit amount – – on your own record, on your ex’s record, or a combination of both.
-This is a confidential meeting between you and the SSA.
+Once in contact with an agent, they will help you determine how you get the higher benefit amount.
+You may receive a benefit on your own record, on your ex’s record, or a combination of both.
+Keep in mind, this is a confidential meeting between you and the SSA.
 Your ex is not involved and will not know that you are getting a benefit on his or her record.

-Despite all of the complexities of an ex-spouse situation, it’s most important that you take away that you are indeed entitled to benefits on you ex’s earnings record, if you were the lower-earner.
+Despite all of the complexities of an ex-spouse situation, take away the following.
+You are indeed entitled to benefits on you ex’s earnings record, if you were the lower-earner.

 This is exactly what it sounds like.
-If you are married and your spouse predeceases you, you become a widow or widower.
+You become a widow or widower when your spouse predeceases you.
 It does not matter if you were the husband or the wife, or if you were in a same-sex marriage.
 When your spouse dies, you become the surviving spouse.
 If your spouse was the higher earner, and receiving a higher retirement payment, you’ll step into his or her shoes and receive their higher payment.
 You lose your smaller check, but get to keep the larger check.